slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 the attestation is `<filename>.attestation` or some similar extension (for example [in-toto](https://in-toto.io/) recommends `<filename>.intoto.jsonl`.)

-## Where attestations should be published
+## Where attestations are published

 There are a number of opportunities and venues to publish attestations during and after the build process.
 Producers SHOULD publish attestations in a number